launchdarkly/java-server-sdk-dynamodb/README.md

 The minimum version of the LaunchDarkly Java SDK for use with this library is 4.6.0.
 It is compatible with Java 7 and above.

-It uses version 1.11 of the AWS SDK for Java; a future release will use version 2.x.
+Note that this version of the library uses version 1.11 of the AWS SDK for Java.
+Any further changes to the AWS 1.x implementation will be made on the "aws-v1" branch of the repository and will be released as versions 1.x.x.
+If you prefer to use version 2.x of the AWS SDK, use versions 2.x.x of this library (note that AWS SDK 2.x is not compatible with Java 7).
+There is no difference in functionality, just differences in the names and calling conventions of the AWS SDK classes.

 For more information, see also: [Using a persistent feature store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).